der-jd/udacity-cloud-devops-engineer-capstone-project/README.md

 ## Backend
 The backend consists of a Python flask application connecting to the SQL database containing the wisdoms.
 The application itself runs within a Docker container which is deployed via Elastic Kubernetes Service.
-The images are stored in a DockerHub repository.
+The Docker images are stored in a DockerHub repository.
 The access to the API is managed by a Classic Load Balancer service.
 As database a Postgres-Db is used with AWS RDS.
 Potential images to the wisdoms are saved within a S3 bucket.